 Just as well, another common treatment for acid reflux and GERD is to avoid foods that trigger symptoms, such as cheese, wine, and acidic or spicy foods.
 For many, this isn’t a palatable option, because seriously…is life even worth living without your favorite junk foods?!
 We don’t think so either.

-What kind of treatments does Evens offer for acid reflux and GERD?
+What kind of treatments does Evens offer for acid reflux, GERD, and other GI issues?

 Evens offers quite a comprehensive line of acid reflux medications, both over-the-counter and prescription-based, so you can keep chowing down on ALL your favorite foods.
 They recently expanded their product offering beyond just antacids and other acid reflux medications to include a number of medications for broader GI issues, including supplements like fiber, magnesium, and probiotics that help with prevention.